pjmartinez/TFM_UM-eqtls/README.md

 ## 2.4 Aligning Reads to a Genome using `HISAT2`

-**Downloading the genome and building the Index:**
+**Downloading the genome and building the Index:**\

 HISAT2 is a fast and sensitive aligner for mapping next generation sequencing reads against a reference genome.
 In order to map the reads to a reference genome we have to do a few things to prepare.
 First we must download the reference genome!
-We will download the reference genome of the cultivar [PN40024](https://ftp.ncbi.nlm.nih.gov/genomes/all/GCF/000/003/745/GCF_000003745.3_12X/) from the ncbi database using the `wget` command.
+We will download the reference genome of the cultivar [Pinot Noir PN40024] (https://ftp.ncbi.nlm.nih.gov/genomes/all/GCF/000/003/745/GCF_000003745.3_12X/) from the ncbi database using the `wget` command.

 ```
 wget ftp://ftp.ncbi.nlm.nih.gov/genomes/all/GCF/000/003/745/GCF_000003745.3_12X/GCF_000003745.3_12X_genomic.fna.gz